thoughtbot/design-sprint/0-Pre-Sprint/README.md

 **Recorder** Takes notes, photographs and is in charge of the documentation for the sprint.

 **Product Owner** Typically the client and the person with the initial product vision.
 This person has final say in the product.

 ### Set expectations for the outcome for the sprint

+Sometimes, design sprints converge on solutions that are partially or completely invalidated.
+Some things will have worked, and others won't.
-The vast majority of these sprints ends with mixed results.
-Some of your solutions work, and some don’t.
-Make sure everyone understands that the  outcome usually falls in one of three buckets:
+Make sure everyone understands that the outcome falls in one of three buckets:

 - Most stuff worked

-This is pretty uncommon for the first sprint on a project, but if it happens to you, everyone on the team is probably on the same page about the fixes and tweaks you need to make.
+This often doesn't happen during the first sprint on a project, but if it happens to you, everyone on the team is probably on the same page about the fixes and tweaks you need to make.

-What to do next: Tune your existing prototype and keep going.
-Try starting your next sprint at step 3 (decide).
+What to do next: Take a week to tune your existing prototype.
+Create a backlog for developers to start implementation of the most important features or API integrations.

 - Some big questions

-The most common outcome after a user study is a mixed bag: a few hits, a few tweaks, and a couple of real head-scratchers.
+A common outcome after a user study is a mixed bag: a few hits, a few tweaks, and a couple of real head-scratchers.
 Fortunately Keynote prototypes are easy to change, and as long as some parts of your design are solid, you can probably build on what you have.